BryanHunt/ember-split-view/README.md

 Ember Split View
 ================

-You can see a demo at: http://bryanhunt.github.io/ember-split-view
+See it in action: http://bryanhunt.github.io/ember-split-view

 ### Installation